wildanhkm/wildanhkm/README.md

 ### Hi there 👋
 I am Wildan Hakim, welcome to my repository, where you can find all my projects throughout the year.

-- 🔭 I’m currently working on React and Vue projects
+- 🔭 I’m currently working on React, Vue, and Nuxt projects
 - 🌱 I’m currently learning MERN Stack
 - 💬 Ask me anything about frontend development
 - 📫 How to reach me: wildanhakim98@gmail.com